 It would help if you managed time to take mini-breaks to stretch your shoulders, back, and neck.
-It will provide physical stress relief and also effective in reducing mental stress.
+It will provide physical stress relief and also be effective in reducing mental stress.

 - Be Comfortable

 Sometimes the things which are causing stress gets unnoticed.
 It can be anything like your chair, your work area.
-You might not notice that the chair where you sit for hours is uncomfortable and giving you stress.
+You might not notice that the chair where you sit for hours is uncomfortable and gives you stress.